mlx-optiq

 Sensitivity-aware rank scaling

---rank-scaling by_bits gives each layer an adapter rank proportional to its quantization bit-width.
+--rank-scaling by_bits (default) gives each layer an adapter rank proportional to its quantization bit-width.
 With --rank 8:

 • Layers mlx-optiq quantized at 4-bit get rank 8.